Rumen Radev: Relations with Russia & Views on Russia-Ukraine War

+Relations with Turkey

 On 17 March 2017, Radev condemned as 'absolutely unacceptable' what he described as a Turkish intervention in Bulgaria's 2017 parliamentary election after the Turkish ambassador to Bulgaria was found to have appeared in a campaign clip for one of Bulgaria's political parties and after Turkish Social Affairs minister was found to have agitated and offer incentives for Bulgarian Turks in Turkey to cross the border in an organized voting campaign and vote for the same party.
 Radev stated that he had referred the matter to the European Union.
-He met with Turkish President Recep Tayyip Erdoğan several months later in July, following which he described Turkey as an "important neighbour, partner and ally", while at the same time stating that this status hinged on Turkey's respect for Bulgaria's "internal political process, regarding Bulgaria's political parties and electoral system".
+He met with Turkish president Recep Tayyip Erdoğan several months later in July, following which he described Turkey as an "important neighbour, partner and ally", while at the same time stating that this status hinged on Turkey's respect for Bulgaria's "internal political process, regarding Bulgaria's political parties and electoral system".
 He also became the only EU head of state to attend Erdogan's inauguration, stating that his mandate was not given to him by either the European Commission or the Bulgarian Government, but by the Bulgarian people.

-On 24 January 2018, Radev condemned the Turkish invasion of northern Syria aimed at ousting U.S.-backed Syrian Kurds from the enclave of Afrin, and insisted that the European Union should intervene to stop it.In April 2018, he criticised the 2018 missile strikes against Syria, instead calling for "less weapons and more dialogue".
+On 24 January 2018, Radev condemned the Turkish invasion of northern Syria aimed at ousting U.S.-backed Syrian Kurds from the enclave of Afrin, and insisted that the European Union should intervene to stop it.
+During the campaign for the Bulgarian legislative elections in 2021, Radev accused Erdogan of meddling with Bulgaria's internal affairs after participating in a video-conference with Bulgarian political party, DPS.
+In December 2022, Radev visited Turkish president Erdogan, achieving a deal to enhance border security and increase cooperation in the energy sector.

+On 29 May 2023, Radev congratulated Erdogan with his re-election after the 2023 Turkish Presidential Election, and later attended his inauguration, being the only European Union head of state to do so.
+During the inauguration, Radev and Erdogan had a short meeting, during which Radev underlined the progress being made in economic relations between the two countries, particularly focusing on the recently signed agreement with Turkish gas company, Botas.